 Walking is the best way to access and appreciate many of the island's special features.
 Photo: Queensland Government

 Explore the wonders of Fraser Island on a scenic drive.
 Photo: Queensland Government

 Fraser Island has long been a magnet for commercial and recreational fishers.
 Photo: Tourism Queensland

 Take some time to visit the major sights on Fraser Island and appreciate the park features.
 Stay clear of areas with no formal walking tracks or designated roads.

 The best way to explore and enjoy Fraser Island is at close quarters on its walking tracks.
 Choose from short boardwalks through rainforests, strolls around a lake or longer walks across a sandblow.
 Long distance walkers can enjoy the 90km Fraser Island Great Walk with walkers' camps along the way for a special wilderness camping experience.

 Please read Walking safely before you walk on Fraser Island.

-Fraser Island's beaches and sandy inland roads are suitable only for high-clearance 4WD vehicles.
+Fraser Island's beaches and sandy inland roads are suitable only for high-clearance 4WD vehicles preferably with low-range capacity.
 Engage 4WD (if necessary, lock hubs on your vehicle) just before you start driving on sand.
 Read and pay attention to all signage.
 All Queensland road rules apply, even when you are on the beach.